Can You Weld at Home? Basic Considerations

 To prevent fires, you must remove or secure in metal cabinets anything flammable.
 Things like cardboard, plastic, fuel containers, etc., must be kept out of the reach of sparks.

 You want to clean your workshop from woodworking or other combustible material leftovers.
-Even the dust that has sneaked into the cracks of the walls or the floor.
+Even the dust that has sneaked into wall or floor cracks.

 The area you weld should be separate from areas you work with flammable materials, such as woodworking.